mikeraynham/wildaboutpilates/index.md

 ## What you can expect from Wild About Pilates?

+{% include testimonial.html
+    content="Chrissie has given me such a warm welcome and quietly guided me through my first few classes so that I feel completely at ease." author="H Starkey"
+%}

 * Small group sizes; no more than 12 in a class, meaning more care and attention for you.

 * If you do an exercise that doesn't feel right for you — tell me and we can modify it so that you can join in every step of the way and achieve your goals.
 My musculoskeletal physiotherapy experience helps me to help you.